 Everything is a motion, a movement, an action.
 I admire the nuances of each transition and glance that signifies an honest experience in the body and in the land alike.
 With a lifelong education in dance, a stumble into photography, a love for the land, and a home in the heart of the west, I seek movement in physical, ideological, spacial, and experiential design.

-I am a life long, in-process advocate for justice, diversity, equity, and inclusion in all my occupied spaces in the outdoors and dance.
+I am a lifelong, in-process advocate for justice, diversity, equity, access, and inclusion in all my occupied spaces in the outdoors and dance.
 My care for these efforts is expected to be shared by all brands, partners, and employers from the executive to staff level.
 I will not claim expertise in regard to equity but I will not take up space that should be given to others.
-I aim to offer any form of support to expand the conversations and resources to improve these efforts within my appropriate role and utilize my privileges to amplify the voices of others and their experiences.
-If you are seeking photographers to carry those conversations from first-hand experience, I will gladly recommend and connect you to Black, Indigenous, People of Color, and differently-abled photographers to hire with the expectation that they are paid effectively and equally to any other hire and are respected fully for their labor.
+I aim to offer any form of support in expanding the conversations and resources to improve these efforts within my appropriate role and utilize my privileges to amplify the voices of others and their experiences.
+If you are seeking photographers to carry those conversations from first-hand experience, I will gladly recommend and connect you to Black, Indigenous, people of color, LGBTQIA+, and disabled photographers to hire with the expectation that they are paid effectively and equally to any other hire and are respected fully.

 Sustainability and protection of Indigenous and public land in the context of environmental justice is a critical point of value in my work and life.
 I seek full transparency in those I work with to expose the work being done internally to combat climate change, racial and social injustices, and reduction of waste.